PNCA Narrative History

 In 2007, the College received a donation of $15 million from longtime local arts supporter Hallie Ford, the largest gift to an arts organization in Oregon’s history.

-In 2008, the College acquired the 1916-era former U.S. Post Office building at 511 NW Broadway in the North Park blocks as a gift from the U.S. Department of Education.
-The building will double the College’s square footage (with move-in projected for the 2014-15 academic year) and will serve as a hub for what President Manley envisions as Portland’s next “new arts district.”
+In 2008, the College initiated the process to acquire the 1916-era former federal building at 511 NW Broadway on Portland’s North Park blocks as a gift from the U.S. Department of Education.

-As PNCA prepares for this brick-and-mortar expansion, its educational and public programs continue to grow.
-In late 2008, the College announced the creation of a joint MFA in Applied Craft and Design with the Oregon College of Art and Craft (OCAC), with its first class of 15 students starting in Fall 2009.
-Also in 2009, the College integrated with Museum of Contemporary Craft, a partnership that cements PNCA’s position as Portland’s most well-rounded, diverse, and, at 100 years-old, most established arts institution.
-In 2009, the College added a second graduate program, the MFA in Applied Craft and Design, offered jointly with Oregon College of Art and Craft, the only inter-institutional degree of its kind in the nation.
-Since then, PNCA has added three new graduate programs: an MFA in Collaborative Design in 2011, and both an MA in Critical Theory and Creative Research and a Low-Residency MFA in Visual Studies in 2012.
+As PNCA prepared for this brick-and-mortar expansion, its educational and public programs continued to grow.
+In 2007, the College launched its first graduate program, the MFA in Visual Studies.
+In 2009, the College integrated with Museum of Contemporary Craft, a partnership that cements PNCA’s position as Portland’s most well-rounded, diverse, and, at 100 years-old, most established arts institution.
+That same year, the College added a second graduate program, the MFA in Applied Craft and Design, offered jointly with Oregon College of Art and Craft, the only inter-institutional degree of its kind in the nation.
+Since then, PNCA has added four new graduate programs: an MFA in Collaborative Design in 2011, an MA in Critical Theory and Creative Research and a Low-Residency MFA in Visual Studies in 2012, and an MFA in Print Media in 2014.

 Since its founding in 1909 as the Museum Art School, PNCA and our alumni have embodied Anna B. Crocker’s determination, ambition, and imagination.
 PNCA faculty and alumni represent a roster of our region’s most influential artists and culture makers, past and present: Louis Bunce, Michele Russo, Lucinda Parker, Manuel Izquierdo, Lee Kelly, Jack McLarty, Mel Katz, Judy Cooke, Charles Voorhies, Michael Brophy, MK Guth and others.